 More often than not, Lachesis would discuss with the souls of the dead who were to be reborn which life they would prefer.
 While their lots were determined by the goddess, they had a say on whether they’d be a human or an animal.

-Between the three sisters, Atropos was the coldest.
-Known as the “Inflexible One,” Atropos was responsible for determining the manner of which someone died.
+Of the three sisters, Atropos was the coldest.
+Known as the “Inflexible One,” Atropos was responsible for determining the manner in which someone died.
 She would also be the one to cut the individual’s thread to end their life.

 Since Atropos is the end of one’s life, she is frequently depicted as an old woman, bitter from the journey.
-She is the “crone” of the three sisters and described to be blind – either literally or in her judgement – by John Milton in his 1637 poem, “Lycidas.”
+She is the “crone” of the three sisters and is described to be blind – either literally or in her judgment – by John Milton in his 1637 poem, “Lycidas.”